adrienjoly/ideas/index.md

 - Web-based bittorrent client (URL to direct download) ✅
 - A web-based remote control for whyd.com (when playing on another computer) ✅
 - A chrome extension that links each contact to their corresponding contact details form on contacts.google.com ✅
-- A way to group my incoming email based on my Google Contacts groups -> https://productforums.google.com/forum/#!category-topic/gmail/share-and-discuss-with-others/reading-and-receiving-messages/mac/google-chrome/GE-C9h1r_UA ✅
+- A way to group my incoming email based on my Google Contacts groups -> https://productforums.google.com/forum/<span class="hashtag">#!category-topic/gmail/share-and-discuss-with-others/reading-and-receiving-messages/mac/google-chrome/GE-C9h1r_UA</span> ✅
 - "Done list", a service that would congratulate you for all the tasks that you checked today, in your favorite todo-list app. ✅
 - A service that agregates opinions about topics (e.g. Technologies), and allows comparing one with another. e.g. Emberjs vs Angularjs? ✅
 - 1poll: a simple doodle alternative that would allow participants to add dates (and vote for them) in a textual format, in a vertical list instead of a table ✅
 - "Copy That": An app that would convert a screenshot into a PDF with OCR'ed / copy-paste-able text. ✅
-- #music "Upbeat50", a smart spotify 50-track playlist based on your favorite upbeat tracks.
+- <span class="hashtag">#music</span> "Upbeat50", a smart spotify 50-track playlist based on your favorite upbeat tracks.
 To sync for offline listening during commute to work.
 Would be updated every week or month. ✅
-- #productivity "next step" for trello cards (chrome ext.): displays the next actionnable step under the title of each trello card ✅
+- <span class="hashtag">#productivity</span> "next step" for trello cards (chrome ext.): displays the next actionnable step under the title of each trello card ✅
 ## Not done yet
 - Script to automatically backup book/reading highlights from https://app.blinkist.com/en/highlights/ to google drive
   <span id="2159980202" class="vote-button">